 “It’s Tough to Be a Bug”

-Entomophobics may be rejoicing as “It’s Tough to Be a Bug” at Disney’s Animal Kingdom will be permanently closing.
-No date has been announced for the final show, but its replacement (Zootopia: Better Zoogether) is scheduled to open in winter 2025.
+Entomophobics may be rejoicing as “It’s Tough to Be a Bug” at Disney’s Animal Kingdom will permanently close.
+Its final performance is scheduled for March 16, 2025.
+Its replacement, “Zootopia: Better Zoogether,” is scheduled to open in winter 2025.

 “It’s Tough to Be a Bug” has been terrifying children since 1998 as an opening day attraction at the park.
 It’s based on “A Bug’s Life” (even though it opened before the film did) and features the film’s villain, Hopper, who takes over Flik’s show designed to show guests the importance and wonder of bugs in their lives.
 Hopper thinks Flik’s approach is too compassionate and tries to show guests what it’s like to be fly swatted.
 It uses 4D effects to create illusions, such as tubes to simulate hornet stings, air cannons, water sprayers, and more.